chanakya-vc/PRU-I2C_SPI_master/Readme.md

 4)Then scp the file to /lib/firmware/am335x-pru0-fw on the BeagleBone

-5)Use congig-pin to configure P8_11 and P8_12 as output pins.Use config-pin -h for help with syntax.
+5)Use config-pin to configure P8_11 and P8_12 as output pins.Use config-pin -h for help with syntax.

 6)Then rmmod pru_rproc and modprobe pru_rproc to load the firmware.Observe with a logic analyzer.